GridTools/gt4py/REVIEW_CHECKLIST.rst

 Check for docstrings
 --------------------
 In general we consider that a well named simple function with type annotations does not require a docstring.
+When a long-form docstring is appropriate, use `NumPy format <https://developer.lsst.io/python/numpydoc.html>`__.
+Prefer python type annotations over describing parameter / return types in the docstring.

 - Consider new public classes / functions: they should have a docstring if
  + Their purpose is not obvious from the name (also consider renaming)